argonne-lcf/AR2024/index.md

 			    	</div>
 			    	<div class="content-wrapper">
 			    		<h3>Science Highlights</h3>
-			    		<p>In 2024, researchers from around the globe leveraged ALCF's supercomputing and AI resources to drive breakthroughs across a diverse array of scientific fields.
-Highlights from the past year include a novel AI-driven approach to protein design; large-scale simulation campaigns advancing fusion energy science and hypersonic aircraft research; and a collaboration with NASA to simulate the cosmos in preparation for upcoming telescopes.</p>
+			    		<p>In 2024, researchers from around the globe leveraged ALCF's supercomputing and AI resources to drive breakthroughs across a diverse array of scientific fields, ranging from AI-driven protein design to hypersonic aircraft research to fusion energy science.</p>
 			    	</div>
 			    </a>
 			  </div>